pyccel/pyccel/tutorial/function-pointers-as-arguments.md

 end module boo
 ```

-Now, we will see a special case that is optimized by Pyccel:
+Now, we will see a special case that is optimized by Pyccel (not supported in C yet):

 In this the python code Pyccel will recognize that `foo` doesn't change `x`, so it will automatically add `const` or `intent` (depanding on the language C/Fortran) to the data type of `x`
 providing a useful information for C/Fortran compilers to make some optimizations on the code.
 Also: